 Yes, this salad also has some feta, which is higher in fat, but it’s a relatively small amount and adds a lovely taste to the dish.
 As with most things, it’s all about moderation.

-Try these other delicious healthy salads that are perfect for a satisfying meal:
+Try these other delicious healthy salads and side dishes that are perfect for a satisfying meal:

 - Butternut squash wild rice salad